mercari/merlin/README.md

 ```
 to install the controller.

-Note this will create a namespace called `merlin-us-dev` and install the controller manager in it.
+Note this will create a namespace called `merlin` and install the controller manager in it.

 ## Testing
 You can run the tests with